TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 - Ensure documentation consistently demonstrates eligibility for hospice (a prognosis of six months or less).

-- Train staff to capture functional decline, clinical changes, and care needs in clear, measurable terms.
+- Train staff to capture functional decline and care needs in clear, measurable terms.

 2. Conduct Internal Chart Audits